openblockchains/awesome-diem/README.md

 > Libra's mission is to enable a simple global currency and financial infrastructure that empowers billions of people.
 >
 > This document outlines our plans for a new decentralized blockchain, a low-volatility cryptocurrency,
-> and a smart contract platform that together aim to create a new opportunity for responsible financial services innovation.
+> and a contract platform that together aim to create a new opportunity for responsible financial services innovation.

 ## Currency / Money